 Start these exercises straight away.
+Hand, wrist and elbow exercises are only needed while you are wearing a sling.
+You can stop these once they become easy and you have full movement.
 Try to do these exercises 4-5 times a day.
 Repeat each exercise 10 times.